bhagwaann/qaafiya/README.md

 **Output -** "The ghazal follows the rules of urdu ghazal writing".

-**Note -** Here i changed the last word of line 6 to show it that it not only checks last rhymes but the whole structure.
+**Note -** Here I changed the last word of line 6 to show it that it not only checks last rhymes but the whole structure.
 As it still follows structure of urdu ghazal writing, the model preducts yes.

 ## Future plans